How Basal Body Temperature (BBT) Can Help You Get Pregnant

 What is Basal Body Temperature?

-Basal Body Temperature (BBT) is the technical name for your body's resting temperature.
-It is typically measured first thing in the morning.
+Basal body temperature (BBT) is the technical name for your body's temperature at rest.
 Since our body temperature closely reflects our body's metabolic rate (think of how slowly we burn energy when sleeping compared to when we are running), it is a useful way of measuring our body's resting metabolism.

 How To Identify Your Basal Body Temperature Shift